VictoriaMetrics/VictoriaMetrics/app/vmstorage/README.md

 `vmstorage` performs the following tasks:

-- Accepts inserts from `vminsert` and stores them to local storage.
+- Accepts inserts from `vminsert` nodes and stores them to local storage.

-- Performs select requests from `vmselect`.
+- Performs select requests from `vmselect` nodes.